DebarghoGhosh/ownCloud-quickstart/README.md

     ```
     No LSB modules are available.
     Distributor ID: Ubuntu
-    Description: Ubuntu 18.04.3 LTS
+    Description:    Ubuntu 18.04.5 LTS
     Release:        18.04
+    Codename:       bionic

     ```

-2. Verify if Docker is installed by running the following command:
+2. Check if Docker is installed by running the following command:

     ```
     $ docker